Chunyun

 Chunyun (春運 (春运, Chūnyùn); literally translated as “Spring transportation”), also referred to as the Spring Festival travel rush or the Chunyun period, is a period of travel in China with extremely high traffic load around the time of the Chinese New Year.
 The travel season in China usually begins 15 days before New Year's Day and lasts for around 40 days.
-In 2016 it was predicted that there would be 2.9 billion passenger journeys during that year's Chunyun season.
+In early February 2026, the Chunyun period of 2026 was predicted to record 539 million passenger trips in the 40 day period.
 It has been called the largest annual human migration in the world.
 Rail transport experiences the biggest challenge during the period, and several problems have emerged.
 This phenomenon is also seen in parts of Asia such as Japan, Vietnam and South Korea.